theramiyer/blog/content/post/2023/i-watched-the-kerala-story.md

 No, here is why: First of all, I could not find a document or a video or a news article that says Oommen Chandy said 2800 -- 3200 girls were converting to Islam in a year.
 What I did find was him saying that in the period of 2009--2012, 2667 women---of whom 2195 were Hindus---converted to Islam.{{< sidenote radhakrishnan2500WomenConverted2012 >}}Over 2500 women converted to Islam in Kerala since 2006, says Oommen Chandy ([India Today](https://www.indiatoday.in/india/south/story/love-jihad-oommen-chandy-islam-kerala-muslim-marriage-115150-2012-09-03)){{< /sidenote >}} That means about 889 women in Kerala converted to Islam in a year on average.

 But again, this says, "converted to Islam".
-Who said that all these young women joined the ISIS?
-How are we equating the two?
+I found no reference to that all these young women joined the ISIS after converting.
 We could extend this to the 32,000 as well---no matter how baseless the number is.

-What the film’s number implies is that every woman who converts to Islam, does so only to join the ISIS.
+In other words, what the film seems to imply is that every woman who converts to Islam, does so only to join the ISIS.
+I find no reference to this anywhere (other than the film itself).

 Most members of the ISIS (if not all) come from one sect of Islam: the Sunni sect.
 In fact, the Sunni Jihadist sect.
 Are all Muslims Sunnis?
 And are all Sunnis Jihadists?